 Not a threat to anything except its natural food, encountering the Joro spider is more a nuisance than anything.
 Unlike many spiders who spin flat webs, the invasive species create almost three-dimensional webs.
 Also, they are orb weavers, meaning their wheel-shaped webs are not grayish-white but shiny gold.
 The webs can be large and multi-layered.
 Walking into them happens all the time and people are saying they’re sticky and hard to remove.

 Females drop sacs of anywhere between 400 and 1,500 eggs.
 Compare that to the average native species leaving 200 to 500 eggs and you can see how fast the population can grow.
-Once eggs hatch in the coming spring, the hatchlings hitchhike or ride the wind on a strand of silk, landing and expanding in new habitats.
+Once eggs hatch in the coming spring, the hatchlings hitchhike or ride the wind on a strand of silk, expanding into new habitats.

 Prey & Predators

 One benefit most of the scientific community attributes to the Joro is the impact the spiders have on pests.
-They enjoy brown stink bugs.
+They enjoy brown stink bugs, which are a costly pest.
 The native spider won’t eat them and the stink bug is a significant threat to local agriculture.
 Joro spiders also feast on mosquitoes and yellow jackets.
 Another nice thing that’s pointed out is the invasive species do not appear to be displacing native spiders.